Designing a Digital Gardening Experience

 Making plant health visible and easy to interpret

-This moved the project from an information product to a decision-support experience.
+This moved the product from information-heavy to decision-driven.

 Information Architecture

-The structure was built around how users actually think, not how features are organised.
+The structure was built around how users think about plant care.

 Active plants